grafana/pyroscope-nodejs/README.md

 Push mode means the package itself uploads profile data to a pyroscope server, when pull mode means you provide pyroscope server with an endponts to scrape profile data

-NodeJS Pyroscope module supports collecting wall-time and heap.
+NodeJS Pyroscope module supports collecting cpu, wall-time and heap.
 More details you may find [here](https://cloud.google.com/profiler/docs/concepts-profiling)

 ## Push mode